 The payment must be accompanied by a copy of the front side of the ticket or a note giving sufficient information to identify this ticket, including:

 - the ticket number

 - the date of the offence and the bylaw name and section of the offence

 NOTE: Please do not send cash in the mail.
 A receipt will not be sent back to you.

-At the District of Mission Welton Common or Municipal Hall locations during regular business hours.
+At the City of Mission Welton Common or City Hall locations during regular business hours.

 - City of Chilliwack